Sudden Unexpected Deaths in Infancy (including SIDS)

 Sharing a sleep surface (such as the parents' bed or a sofa) with a baby has lead to the death of some babies.

 It is recommended that babies sleep in a cot in the same room as their parents for the first 6 to 12 months of life, as this has been shown to lower the risk of SIDS.

 There appears to be no increased risk of SIDS or fatal sleep accidents when a baby shares a sleep surface during feeding, cuddling and playing providing the baby is returned to a cot or a safe sleeping surface before the parent goes to sleep.

 The risk is higher if parents smoke, have drunk alcohol or used drugs which cause them to sleep more heavily.

-There is more about this in the Red Nose (SIDS and Kids) Information Statement 'Sleeping with a baby'
+There is more about this in the Red Nose (SIDS and Kids) Information Statement 'Sharing a sleep surface with a baby'

 Keep your baby's face and head uncovered when sleeping